Senza una donna

 "Senza una donna" (/it/) is a song written and performed by Italian singer and musician Zucchero on his fourth album, Blue's (1987).
 Originally recorded in Italian, in 1990 it was re-recorded in English with English singer and musician Paul Young.
 The English lyrics were contributed by Frank Musker.
 The song was then released as a single under the title "Senza una donna (Without a Woman)".

 The English version of the song reached number four on the UK Singles Chart and number two on both the German Singles Chart and the French Singles Chart.
-It also topped the charts of Belgium, Ireland, Norway, Quebec, and Sweden, selling more than 5,000,000 copies worldwide.
+It also topped the charts of Belgium, Norway, Quebec, and Sweden, selling more than 5,000,000 copies worldwide.
 It was also one of the most famous songs in Venezuela in 1991.
 "Senza una donna" was released along with two music videos: one for the solo version and another for the duet version.

 Critical reception

 Larry Flick from Billboard magazine commented, "Italo pop star has outsold Madonna and Michael Jackson in his homeland.
-On this duet with Young, Zucchero makes his U.S. debut with a smooth and rhythmic ballad that will likely find its initial audience at AC radio, though tune is charming enough to cross into mainstream pop territory."
+On this duet with Young, Zucchero makes his U.S. debut with a smooth and rhythmic ballad that is likely to find its initial audience at AC radio, though tune is charming enough to cross into mainstream pop territory."
 British Liverpool Echo described the song as "stylish", noting the "marvellously atmospheric setting" of the music video, "which was actually filmed in a church hall in Chiswick."